 The Travelodge is located a short jaunt further south on Paris Street.
 Use the bi-directional cycle path on the west side of the road.

-Visit the iconic Big Nickel, a 30-foot replica of a 1951 Canadian nickel and designated the world’s largest coin located at Dynamic Earth.
-Shuttles will be leaving from the Travelodge Hotel.
+Once you are showered and ready for our Celebration Dinner, consider taking a quick shuttle to visit Sudbury’s iconic Big Nickel a 30-foot replica of a 1951 Canadian nickel and designated the world’s largest coin located at Dynamic Earth.

 Celebration Dinner in the Vale Cavern room at Science North, Sudbury, 100 Ramsey Lake Rd, Sudbury, ON

 Cash Bar opens at 6:30 pm.
 Dinner served at 7 pm.
-Enjoy a 3-course celebratory meal with your fellow participants in this beautiful location.
+Enjoy a 3-course celebratory meal with your fellow participants in this unique Sudbury location.

 Enjoy a taste of Niagara part of Ontario’s Protected Greenbelt compliments of the 13th Street Winery!